 05 of 05

 Pretty much every adult alive knows what stress is, but many don't realize that stress can also affect parrots and other pet birds, and just as it does in humans, it can cause a decline in immune response and make a bird more susceptible to other illnesses.
 While they are subtle, there are several different signs that bird owners can watch for so that they can identify stress in their birds and prevent the onset of more serious issues.
-Read this article on stress in pet birds to learn about what can cause stress in your feathered friend and what you can do to reverse it if it has become a problem.
+It's important to learn about what can cause stress in your feathered friend and what you can do to reverse it if it has become a problem.